Utilizing Softwave Shockwave Therapy in Rehabilitation for Women's Health and Pelvic Health Conditions

 Shockwave is currently not covered under insurance.
 Physicians have a CPT code in some cases for billing high intensity shockwave, but there is not a code for low intensity shockwave used in rehabilitation at this time.

-Common pelvic health conditions treated:
+Common pelvic health conditions treated in our office:

 - Vulvodynia/Vestibulodynia